Cystic fibrosis: Chronic infections

 The lungs of individuals with cystic fibrosis are colonized and infected by bacteria from an early age.
 These bacteria, which often spread among individuals with CF, thrive in the altered mucus, which collects in the small airways of the lungs.
 This mucus leads to the formation of bacterial microenvironments known as biofilms that are difficult for immune cells and antibiotics to penetrate.
-Viscous secretions and persistent respiratory infections repeatedly damage the lung by gradually remodeling the airways, which makes infection even more difficult to eradicate.
+Viscous secretions and persistent respiratory infections repeatedly damage the lungs by gradually remodeling the airways, which makes infection even more difficult to eradicate.
 The natural history of CF lung infections and airway remodeling is poorly understood, largely due to the immense spatial and temporal heterogeneity both within and between the microbiomes of CF patients.

-Over time, both the types of bacteria and their individual characteristics change in individuals with CF. In the initial stage, common bacteria such as S. aureus and H. influenzae colonize and infect the lungs.
+Over time, the types of bacteria and their characteristics change in individuals with CF. In the initial stage, common bacteria such as S. aureus and H. influenzae colonize and infect the lungs.
 Eventually, Pseudomonas aeruginosa (and sometimes Burkholderia cepacia) dominates.
 By 18 years of age, 80% of patients with classic CF harbor P. aeruginosa, and 3.5% harbor B. cepacia.
 Once within the lungs, these bacteria adapt to the environment and develop resistance to commonly used antibiotics.
 Pseudomonas can develop special characteristics that allow the formation of large colonies, known as "mucoid" Pseudomonas, which are rarely seen in people who do not have CF. Scientific evidence suggests the interleukin 17 pathway plays a key role in resistance and modulation of the inflammatory response during P. aeruginosa infection in CF. In particular, interleukin 17-mediated immunity plays a double-edged activity during chronic airways infection; on one side, it contributes to the control of P. aeruginosa burden, while on the other, it propagates exacerbated pulmonary neutrophilia and tissue remodeling.